luksgrin/flow-cytometry-analyzer/README.md

 - Windows (x86_64) - `.msi` installer
 - Linux (Ubuntu/Debian) - `.deb` packages and `.appimage` files

+**Note for macOS users:** If you see an error that the app is "damaged and cannot be opened", this is due to macOS Gatekeeper.
+See the [Installation Guide](docs/installation.md#macos) for instructions on how to bypass this.

+**Note for Windows users:** Windows SmartScreen may show a warning when installing.
+This is normal for unsigned applications.
+Click "More info" then "Run anyway" to proceed.
+See the [Installation Guide](docs/installation.md#windows) for details.

 #### Building from Source

 See [BUILD.md](BUILD.md) for detailed compilation instructions, or follow the quick start below.